shy2net/nodejs-angular-starter/README.md

 - Built in toasty which automatically pops up on HTTP errors obtained from the server API.
 - Built in ng2-slim-loading bar (Youtube styled) when moving between routes.
 - Built in auth-guard and authentication, saved on session cookie.
+- Built in social authentication (Google and Facebook).

 The code of Angular 6 is stored under the `angular-src` directory.